carolina1pc/eshop2.0/README.md

 # Shop Project

-This is a React project built with **Vite**, a small demo online shop.
+This is a React + Vite eShop demo with a real backend built using Node.js, Express, Prisma, and MySQL.
-The site works locally with **JSON Server** to simulate a database, but on Netlify or other static hosts, the products will not be visible without an external API.
+It allows dynamic product management, data fetching from a real database, and a smooth, modern user experience.

 ## Live Demo

-You can see the live site here (products will only show locally):
+You can see the live site here:

 [https://eshop-demo1.netlify.app/](https://eshop-demo1.netlify.app/)
+(Frontend only — API must be running locally or deployed separately.)

 <img width="1295" height="858" alt="image" src="https://github.com/user-attachments/assets/9231a1a5-ed3f-4c54-af8c-5817ea5cc74b" />